User Management

 Every user has to be part of a user group, it is not possible to assign an individual user to an API or API collection.

-Fill out the name of the new user group and select Create.
+Enter the name of the new user group and click Create.

-Now you will see that the new user is part of the user group, select Save to finish the process.
+Now you will see that the new user is part of the user group, select Create to finish the process.

 User Groups